mdennis281/OSRS-CV-Bot/README.md

 # Old-school RuneScape Computer Vision Bot
 A vibe coding experiment that has grown into a pretty impressive botting framework.

+I wouldn't recommend using this if you aren't willing to get your hands dirty writing some python.

  > Offically support for **Windows** only, sorry